gbelintani/azure-storage-wrapper/README.md

 # Azure Storage Wrapper

 This is a simple wrapper for Azure Storage.
 For simple use cases you can use this in a simpler way than the official Azure Storage SDK.
 It does the instantiation of the clients and abstracts the calls to the basic operations like uploading, downloading and deleting.
 It also simplifies tagging, adding metadata and setting the content type.

-There's 2 services available:
-- File Blob Storage
-  Which manages files in a container

-- Image Blob Storage
-  Which can resize images based on an ImageStrategy and store them in a container

 ## Usage